bipinKrishnan/ml-recipe-book/_build/html/_sources/causal_lm.md

 trainer.train()
 ```

-I ran the whole training on kaggle notebooks and it took around 9-10 hours to complete whole training(1 epoch) and evaluation of the model.
+I ran the training on kaggle notebooks and it took around 9-10 hours to complete whole training(1 epoch) and evaluation of the model.

 ### Testing the model